Mental Health Counselling for Addiction Problems – Available in Wolverhampton & Online Worldwide

 Our Tranceformental CBT programme is an evidence-based, research supported approach used by mental health practitioners around the World.

-Alternative Therapy Options for Addiction
+Alternative Therapy Options for Addictions

 - Psychodynamic therapy which focuses more on emotional problems and relies on the Therapeutic Relationship to bring about change.
 Available with Paul.